noamross/gams-in-r-course/slides/chapter4_12.md

 about GAMs!

-Note: I've collected some of the my resources for learning about GAMs so you can continue learning.
+Notes: I've collected some of the my resources for learning about GAMs so you can continue learning.
 If you want to extend your knowledge, practice more, have a handy reference, or learn about GAMs in a different way, go to <http://bit.ly/gam-resources> links to a variety of GAM-related material by expert statisticians instructors.

 ---